MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Aufzug elevator
 	Auf come/from
 	zug train
+Zurzeit / currently (Zur - at, zeit - time -> mean at the time or currently)

 Allein / alone
 Mehrfamilienhaus apartment building (refer to family house / house that we live together)